TobiasLoader/Home/index.md

 This was my first neural network algorithm, which I initially wrote in Python during Christmas of 2018.
 A few months later I converted it to P5.js in order to include a GUI – enabling the user to easily choose certain properties of the network, such as the number of hidden layers and the number of nodes per layer.

+The task I have set the network is relatively trivial: it is to learn to recognise the highest number from a list of random numbers between -1 and 1.
+N.B.
+The number of numerical inputs needs to be equal to the number of nodes in the input layer.

 ---

 #### [2.
 3D Engine](https://tobiasloader.github.io/3D-Engine)